hakunamatata97k/MergeSort_Implementations/README.md

 * managing the  Sorting without wasting objects by making the `sort(LinkedList<T> data) static.

 ##### Exercise 4:
-* was in general not hard to implement and as in the pervious exercise i had  to make the `sort(LinkedList<T> data)` method static.
+* was in general not hard to implement and as in the pervious exercise i had  to make the `sort(LinkedList<T> data) method static.

 ------------------------------------------------------------------------

 ### Todo for me!

   - Check with prof if he accept the Second approach. (threads dont need temination flag program works fine without it.)
-  - Doing the paperwork for the fifth exercise.
+  - Doing the paper work the fifth exercise.

 ------------------------------------------------------------------------
+[What's New in java 8]: https://leanpub.com/whatsnewinjava8
  [StackOverFlow]:https://stackoverflow.com/questions/62982442/threadpool-unable-to-create-native-thread/62982939?noredirect=1#comment111408759_62982939
  [from Drawbacks of Divide and Conquer]:https://stanford.edu/~rezab/classes/cme323/S16/notes/Lecture03/cme323_lec3.pdf
  [Amdahl's law]:https://en.wikipedia.org/wiki/Amdahl's_law